dlemesonok0/dlemesonok0/README.md

-I study software engineering, and I'm lucky (not).
+I study software engineering, and I'm happy (not).